 Policy Study: Cluster and Value Chain Financing for MSEs in Bangladesh

 This study aims to define interventions that are required to address the challenges for cluster and value chain development and financing and define the role of key finance sector actors.
-It also provides recommendations to policy makers to develop a more effective policy environment to promote cluster and value chain development and financing in the short, medium and long terms.
+It also provides recommendations to policy makers to develop a more effective policy environment to promote cluster and value chain development and financing in the short, medium and long term.

 Policy study: Mobile Financial Services for MSEs in Bangladesh

 This study identifies key challenges and opportunities to address access to finance of MSEs by mobile financial service providers.
-This study includes primary and secondary research and a detailed review of existing literature on use of MFS in Bangladesh,
+This study includes primary and secondary research and a detailed review of existing literature on use of MFS in Bangladesh.

 Policy study: Diagnostics of Micro-enterprise Lending by MFIs in Bangladesh